lucpena/Python-CRUD/README.md

 # CRUD in Python!

-A full functional CRUS made in Python with Django
+A full functional CRUD made in Python with Django

 Here's the two pages of the application: